 You can get a copy of these documents at your request and at no cost by calling 1-800-792-9355, by emailing service@ci.com, or by asking your representative.

-These documents and other information about the funds, including information circulars and material contracts, are also available at the CI Global Asset Management website at www.ci.com, or at www.sedar.com.
+These documents and other information about the funds, including information circulars and material contracts, are also available at the CI GAM website at www.sedarplus.ca.